zevaryx/nafftrack/README.md

 6) Modify your bot in `bot/main.py` etc, re-launch via `docker-compose up -d --build`
 7) Put your bot requirements to `bot/requirements.txt`

-Your bot runs inside docker container, as it should've been
+Your bot runs inside it's docker container, as it should've been

-Grafana and Prometheus are run via docker-compose in thier own containers.
+Grafana and Prometheus are run via docker-compose in their own containers.
 They are already pre-configured

-Stats scale/client/extension configured to expose http `/metrics` endpoint (internally by default) that is scraped by Prometheus
+Stats scale/client/extension configured to expose http `/metrics` endpoint (internally by default) which is scraped by Prometheus